sinegami301194/telegram_bot/README.md

 A simple telegram bot.

 ### Moscow State University of Technology "STANKIN"
-Moscow State University of Technologies «STANKIN» was built in 1930 and nowadays is one of the leading Russian technological universities.
+Moscow State University of Technologies "STANKIN" was built in 1930 and nowadays is one of the leading Russian technological universities.